Perspective

 PEMCO can help, even if flames never touch your home

 Your insurance may cover more than you think when it comes to wildfires.
 Let's say, for example, your walls are sooty or your furniture, carpet, drapes and clothing reek like an ashtray after smoke wafts in.
-Cleaning services would be covered (once your deductible is met).
-So would water damage from firefighters putting out a blaze at your neighbor's place.
-We'd coordinate coverage with your neighbor's and landlord's or condo association policies.
+Cleaning services may be covered (once your deductible is met).
+So may water damage from firefighters putting out a blaze at your neighbor's place.

 Even more help is available under your Loss of Use and Additional Living Expenses coverages.
-If a covered loss leaves your home unlivable, your policy would help with extra living expenses.
-Besides costs for a hotel room, that might include added expenses for takeout meals (above what it would cost to cook at home, like normal) or extra gas money to account for a longer commute from your hotel to work.
+If a covered loss leaves your home unlivable, your policy may help with extra living expenses.
+Besides costs for a hotel room, that might include added expenses for takeout meals (above what it would cost to cook at home, like normal).
 Be sure to hang onto all receipts.

 Share on social media